-ACUITYnano is a Maryland based scientific R&D centric company conveniently located near major research institutions in the Bio Health Capital Region.
-ACUITYnano leverages new methods that integrate optics, algorithms, and microfluidics to meet the critical needs that emerge at the convergence of nanotechnology and life sciences.
+ACUITYnano is a Maryland-based scientific R&D-centric company conveniently located near major research institutions in the Bio-Health Capital Region.
+ACUITYnano leverages state-of-the-art microprocessors, advanced control algorithms, computer vision and machine learning in conjunction with microfluidics and optics to meet the critical needs that emerge at the convergence of nanotechnology and life sciences.
 Our solutions enable unique control over complex applications in nano-, micro- and biomedical technology, from microfluidics-based systems for nanoscale imaging to smart cell culture systems for monitoring cell development under microgravity on NASA missions.
-Our team draws on decades of expertise in computer, aerospace and biomedical engineering to help identify business value drivers that will be key for turning ideas into innovation and into commercial performance to solve pressing challenges in health and medicines.
+Our team draws on decades of expertise in computer, aerospace, and biomedical engineering to help identify business value drivers that will be key for turning ideas into innovation and into commercial performance to solve pressing challenges in health and medicines.

 Nano precise flow controlled probing integrates microfluidics with the accuracy and sensitivity of nanoscopic probes to provide a whole new level of imaging resolution.

-Smart control algorithms and machine vision paired with microfluidics unlocks the potential for manipulating microscale objects and living biological cells by action-at-a-distance electric, fluidic and magnetic fields on chip.
+Smart vision-based control algorithms paired with microfluidics unlock the potential for manipulating microscale objects and living biological cells by action-at-a-distance electric, fluidic and magnetic fields on-chip.

 Biomedical device innovation, prototyping, and development.
-We offer microfluidics-based solutions generally applicable to diagnostic and therapeutic devices.
+We offer novel solutions generally applicable to diagnostic and therapeutic devices.

-We leverage our knowledge in action-at-a-distance electric, fluidic and magnetic field control to push the technological limits involved in handling nanoscale objects and living biological cells on-a-chip.
-Tell us about your challenges, requirements, budget and time frame.
+We leverage our knowledge in vision-based action-at-a-distance electric, fluidic and magnetic field control to push the technological limits involved in handling nanoscale objects and living biological cells on a chip.
+Tell us about your challenges, requirements, budget, and time frame.
 We will propose a solution to meet your specific needs.
 Let’s have a conversation on how we can help you: contact us.

 Our primary business is to assist clients on a consultancy basis.
 We provide consultancy services to research laboratories and companies.